 Increasing vegetable garden yields by attracting pollinators to your vegetable garden.
 Speaker: Nancy Louwman

 Recipe for a great herb garden: top 16 picks: Discover Astrid’s top 16 picks for the kitchen garden – which herbs to grow and how to harvest them.
 The Scent of the Orient; The Aroma of the Mediterranean; The Spice of Mexico.
 Simplify the world of making great food taste greater!
-We’ll talk about how to plan your herb garden, growing edible flowers and choosing plants.
+We’ll talk about how to plan your herb garden, growing edible flowers and choosing plants and how to preserve your herbs.
 Speaker: Astrid Muschalla

 Growing native edibles: Did you know that many of our native plants, in addition to feeding pollinators and the birds, can feed us as well?
 Learn which native plants are good to eat and how to include them in your garden design.
 Speaker: Joyce Hostyn

 Nuts about nuts: Imagine harvesting your own walnuts, pine nuts, pecans, hazelnuts, heartnuts, or chestnuts.
 Discover the beauty of the surprising number of nut varieties that you can grow in the Thousand Islands.
 Speaker: Joyce Hostyn

 Forestscaping: Forests are a powerful ally in mitigating the impact of climate change.
 We can help reforest our city by forestscaping our yards.
 Forestscapes are naturally layered plant communities of trees, shrubs and herbaceous plants that support each other.
 Speaker: Joyce Hostyn